axocomm/lambda.codes/resources/pages/about/experience.md

 replication.

-Once I went full-time, I began focusing more on critical issues involving data loss, system configuration and performance, and relatively newer offerings like Data Insight, Data Bus, and Universal Collectors both during business hours and as part of a developer on-call rotation.
+Once I went full-time, I began focusing more on critical issues involving data loss, system configuration and performance, as well as relatively newer offerings like Data Insight, Data Bus, and Universal Collectors both during business hours and as part of a developer on-call rotation.

 ### ProTech Internet Group